 Start by having some fun with gingerbread stories.
 Pick a few different versions to read.
 Then, decide on some lessons.

-• Make gingerbread or have some cookies to share, decorate...
+Make gingerbread or have some cookies to share, decorate and

 Fostering a love of books and reading and growing readers is the magic that great teachers strive for.
 And yes, it can seem like magic when it happens if we don't understand the steps needed to guide students there and the things we, inadvertently, do that hinder the process.